 World War II

-In 1940 the U.S. Army Fortifications Board recommended that a new battery, to be known as Battery Construction No. 205, should be built atop Battery Bohlen's #1 and #2 gun emplacements, but that idea was turned down in favor of building an entirely new battery.
-In 1942 additional land (the site of the old Pocahontas Hotel resort, 1885 - 1904, torn down in 1921) was purchased for the construction of this new battery, which was to have two M1 6-inch shielded guns on M4 barbette carriages, serials 9, 10 (Watertown Arsenal), nearly identical to Battery 204 at Fort Dearborn.
-However, by 1944 the battery, although essentially completed but without the gun tubes, was decomissioned.
-The proposed name for this battery was to be Battery Curtis (in honor of Major Edwin S. Curtis).
+In 1940 the U.S. Army Fortifications Board recommended that a new battery, to be known as Battery Construction No. 205, should be built atop Battery Bohlen's #1 and #2 gun emplacements, but that idea was turned down in favor of emplacing it as an entirely new battery.
+In 1942 additional land, formerly the site of the old Pocahontas Hotel resort (1885 - 1904) which had been demolished in 1921, was purchased for the construction of the new battery.
+It was to have two shielded M1 6-inch guns on M4 barbette carriages, serials 9, 10 (Watertown Arsenal), nearly identical to those of Battery 204 at Fort Dearborn.
+However, although the battery was essentially completed in 1944 but without the gun tubes, it was decommissioned before the end of the war.
+The proposed name for this battery was to be Battery Curtis, in honor of Major Edwin S. Curtis).

 See The 6-inch Shield Gun by Andy Bennett of the Coast Defense Study Group, and also Sitka's 6-inch Gunsby Matt Hunter of the Coast Defense Study Group.

-Additional construction included a new mine casemate to supplement the one at Fort Constitution (by controlling the outer line of mines), a double mine observation tower (two observation stations, one for the Mine Group Commander (MG 1 OP) and the other for the new M2 station), a Battery Commander's Command Post and Observation Station behind and to the left of Battery 205, several barracks, a mess hall, and other buildings.
-A new concrete bridge was built on the north side of the island to replace an older and weaker wooden bridge.
-An additional tower, a Base-End Station, was constructed east of the fort on Sisters' Point, but this was not actually a part of Fort Foster, rather it was under the umbrella of the Portsmouth Harbor Defense Command.
+Additional construction on Fort Foster included a new mine casemate to supplement the one at Fort Constitution to control the outer line of mines, together with a mine observation tower with two observation stations (one for the Mine Group Commander (MG 1 OP) and the other for the new M2 station), a Battery Commander's Command Post and Observation Station behind and to the left of Battery 205, several barracks, a mess hall, and other buildings.
+Also, a new concrete bridge was built on the north side of the island to replace an older and weaker wooden bridge to allow heavier military traffic.
+An additional concrete tower, a Base-End Station, was constructed east of the fort on Sisters' Point, but this was not actually a part of Fort Foster, rather it was under the umbrella of the Portsmouth Harbor Defense Command.
 (See 1945 Harbor Mine Defenses for maps and photos, and also see World War II Towers)

 The 22nd Coast Artillery Regiment (Harbor Defense), U.S. Army manned Fort Foster with 103 men from 1940 until 1942, when Battery Bohlen was decommissioned and scrapped.
-Anti Motor Torpedo Boat (AMTB) Battery 952 was built in 1943 in front of Battery Bohlen, and used until 1946.
-It consisted of two shielded fixed-mount 90mm M1 guns, two mobile 90mm M1A1 guns (in storage at Fort Dearborn), and four 50 cal. heavy machine guns, which defended the anti-submarine and anti-motor torpedo boat net stretched across the harbor from here to Fort Stark.
-The AMTB cribworks to Wood Island can still be seen today at low tide.
-A picnic shelter has been built over the #1 90mm gun mount.
-Another AMTB battery, #951, was built at Pulpit Rock, just south of Odiorne's Point in Rye, New Hampshire.
-(See Pulpit Rock Camp) AMTB Battery 352 was set up on the south point near Battery 205.
-It consisted of two 37mm mobile guns, later replaced with two 40mm M2 mobile guns, along with a dedicated searchlight.
-AMTB Battery 351, similarly built, was also set up at Pulpit Rock.
-Two additional automatic 40mm M2 mobile AA guns and two 50 cal. heavy machine guns were emplaced around Battery 205 for land and air defense.
-The magazines in Battery Bohlen was used to store the ammunition and powder for the AMTB batteries.
+Anti-Motor Torpedo Boat (AMTB) Battery 952 was built in 1943 in front of Battery Bohlen, and used until 1946.
+It consisted of two shielded fixed-mount 90mm M1 guns, two mobile 90mm M1A1 guns (in storage at Fort Dearborn), and four .50-caliber heavy machine guns, which defended against possible commando raids.
+The wooden crib works for the motor torpedo boat defense can still be seen today at low tide between the fort and Wood Island.
+A picnic shelter has been built over the concrete block of the #1 90mm mount.
+AMTB Battery 352 was set up on the south point near Battery 205.
+It consisted of two 37mm mobile AA guns (later replaced with two 40mm M2 mobile AA guns), along with a dedicated searchlight.
+Two additional automatic 40mm M2 mobile AA guns and two .50-caliber heavy machine guns were emplaced around Battery 205 for land and air defense.
+The magazines in Battery Bohlen was used to store the ammunition for the AMTB batteries.

 Post Military Period

-The fort was closed in 1948, and every remaining weapon was scrapped.
-The U.S. Navy then used the reservation for recreational purposes for Naval Shipyard personnel into the 1950's.
-The federal government later transferred the original area taken in 1873 to the Town of Kittery's Public Works Department for park purposes, but the newer portion was bought by Kittery at a later date.
-The entire park is 88 acres.
-The Kittery Parks Division had the lower level of Battery Bohlen filled in with soil sometime in the late 1980's.
-Battery Chapin's earthen berm was removed much earlier, probably by the Navy in the 1950's.
+Fort Foster was closed in 1948, and every remaining weapon was removed and scrapped.
+The U.S. Navy then used the reservation for recreational purposes for Naval Shipyard personnel into the 1960s.
+The federal government later transferred the original area taken in 1873 to the Town of Kittery for park purposes, while the newer 1942 parcel was bought by Kittery at a later date.
+The entire park presently encompasses 88 acres.
+The Kittery Parks Division had the lower level of Battery Bohlen sealed and filled-in with soil in the late 1980s, along with sealing other structures.
+Battery Chapin's earthen berm was removed much earlier, probably by the Navy in the 1950s.
 Admission to the park is $5 per person, and $10.00 per vehicle.
 Restrooms, picnic facilities, and swimming beaches are on grounds.
 There is no interpretation of the military structures, except for a simple flyer handed out during the summer to visitors upon entering.
-All buildings are closed to the public, except the Mine Observation Tower, which is used as the public restrooms.
-The upper level is sealed off.
+All buildings are closed to the public, except the ground-level of the Mine Observation Station, which is used as the park's public restroom (the upper level is sealed off).

 List of Sources Used